Soll - slopes

 Or a trip to explore the slopes of Westendorf might win the vote, which will mean a super ski down to Brixen then a trip on the solar-powered SkiWeltbahn gondola up to Choralpe.
 A week, or two, or three or four, won’t be enough to fully know the area.

 Quite a lot of the runs, apart from the long home runs, are on the short side – but there is so much skiing to be done that you’ll be glad of the chance to sit down on a chairlift.
 And the lift system is modern, sophisticated and comprehensive.
-And Söll has another big bonus – the most extensive night skiing in Tirol.
-The three kilometre run from Hochsoll down to Söll is floodlit as well as three further runs at Hochsoll.
-Night skiing is run from Wednesday to Saturday from 6.30pm to 10.15pm.
+Söll has another big bonus – the most extensive night skiing in Austria, with ten kilometres of runs.
+The three kilometre run from Hochsoll down to Söll is floodlit as well as four further runs at Hochsoll.
+Night skiing is run from Wednesday to Saturday, with lifts open from 6.30pm to 9.30pm.

 Beginners: Two draglifts just outside the village – reached either by ski-bus or on foot via the pedestrian tunnel under the main road – serve a flat beginners’ area near the valley station of the gondola.
 At Hochsöll there are some gentle blues for new skiers and boarders to stretch themselves.
 The rest of the area above Söll, with the main skiing between Hohe Salve and Hochsöll, is mainly on red runs – but the sort of reds that beginners who get on well could soon feel they could be up to tackling.
 A long blue leads all the way down to the base area from Hochsöll – a red one does too, so the inexperienced should make sure they’re on the right one.
 The easier run heads down from the bottom of the Stockl lift.